OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 ![Streamlined process editor](streamlined-process-editor.png "width=500")

-As a part of our [Config as Code](https://octopus.com/roadmap#pipeline-as-code) work, we have updated our process editor to makes it easier than ever to automate your deployments and runbooks.
+As a part of our [Config as Code](https://octopus.com/roadmap#pipeline-as-code) feature, we have updated our process editor to makes it easier to automate your deployments and runbooks.
 You can now edit your entire process, including updating multiple steps and save all your changes with a single click.
 Previously, you needed to save your changes to each step over and over, which could be frustrating for larger updates.
 This is no longer required as Octopus now tracks all your changes and allows you to save once.

 Try it yourself, and I think you'll find it's a far more natural editing experience.